GilbN/technicalramblings.com/docs/blog/how-to-setup-grafana-influxdb-and-telegraf-to-monitor-your-unraid-system/index.md

     5. Docker: **`[[inputs.docker]]`** and **`endpoint = "unix:///var/run/docker.sock"`**
     6. UPS: **`[[inputs.apcupsd]]`**

 5. Now go back to the install page of telegraf and add the following into the `Post Arguments` input field:`/bin/sh -c 'apt update && apt install -y smartmontools && apt install -y lm-sensors && telegraf' --user 0` To be able to see this field we need to click on the `Advanced View` button.
-This will install `smartmontools` and without it you won't be able to get the S.M.A.R.T statistics. **Note:** If you also want to add IPMI and nvme stats you can add the following: `/bin/sh -c 'apt update && apt install -y smartmontools && apt install -y lm-sensors && apt install -y nvme-cli && apt install -y ipmitool && telegraf' --user 0`
+This will install `smartmontools` and without it you won't be able to get the S.M.A.R.T statistics. **Note:** If you also want to add IPMI and nvme stats you can add the following: `/bin/sh -c 'apt update && apt install -y smartmontools && apt install -y lm-sensors && apt install -y nvme-cli && apt install -y ipmitool && telegraf'`

 !!! info "Alpine"
     If you use the alpine tag use these commands instead."

 [![](images/chrome_5DgrBfXwwD.png)](images/chrome_5DgrBfXwwD.png)

-`/bin/sh -c 'apk update && apk add smartmontools && apk add lm-sensors lm-sensors-detect perl && telegraf' --user 0`
+`/bin/sh -c 'apk update && apk add smartmontools && apk add lm-sensors lm-sensors-detect perl && telegraf'`

-With IPMI and nvme: `/bin/sh -c 'apk update && apk add smartmontools && apk add lm-sensors lm-sensors-detect perl && apk add nvme-cli && apk add ipmitool && telegraf' --user 0`
+With IPMI and nvme: `/bin/sh -c 'apk update && apk add smartmontools && apk add lm-sensors lm-sensors-detect perl && apk add nvme-cli && apk add ipmitool && telegraf'`

 [![](images/chrome_EG2uIi89cA.png)](images/chrome_EG2uIi89cA.png)